papernotes/Reddit-OriginalPostSearcher/README.md

 ## TODO
 - Do something to deal with unwanted comments (Completed 7/15/2015)
 - Continue to update/optimize bot
-- Continue to update the list of ignored subreddits
+- Continue to update the list of ignored and no-participation subreddits

 ## Updates
 ```